ankitapuri/pixelvibe/Readme.md

 PixelVibe is a pixel-art maker which is mainly made for the creative art lover in you 😃

+### ✅&nbsp; Features
+1. Variable canvas size as per user requirement
+2. Choice of colors for user
+3. A drop-down menu for
+  - >Brush of varying sizes
+  - > Eraser for clearing
+  - >Undo feature
+  - >Delete feature to clear the screen
+  - > color fill to fill up the page
+4. Signin / sign up page
+5. Forgot password feature
+6. Can change the password when required

 ### 💻 Tech Stack